sirinagoolbis/sirina.goolbis.github.io/projects/projects/hr-attrition-analysis/README.md

 # HR Attrition Analysis

 ## Overview
-This project analyzes employee attrition data to explain patterns and factors that lead to employee turnover.
-Understanding these factors will allow organizations to establish strategies to improve employee retention rates.
+This project analyzes the IBM HR Analytics Employee Attrition dataset to identify key patterns and risk factors that lead to employee turnover.
+The goal of this project is to explain actionable insights and streategies to improve employee retention based upon data-driven strategies.

 ## Table of Contents
 - [Dataset](#dataset)